ExpediaGroup/graphql-kotlin/docs/client/client-overview.md

 ## Generating GraphQL Client

-By default, GraphQL Kotlin build plugins will attempt to generate GraphQL clients from all query files located under `src/main/resources`.
+By default, GraphQL Kotlin build plugins will attempt to generate GraphQL clients from all `*graphql` files located under `src/main/resources`.
 Queries are validated against target GraphQL schema which can be manually provided, retrieved by the plugins through introspection (as configured in examples above) or downloaded directly from a custom SDL endpoint.
 See our documentation for more details on supported [Gradle tasks](https://expediagroup.github.io/graphql-kotlin/docs/plugins/gradle-plugin#tasks)